Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 How utter heartbreak can lead to a greater life

-Pain is part of life.
+Have you ever found yourself asking, “Why is life so painful?”
+You’re not alone, but pain is part of life.
+To further that, love and pain often go hand-in-hand.
 And while it is seen by most as something to be avoided, pain can actually be a good thing.
-It opens a well and presents you with a valuable opportunity to grow.
-But it’s your job to decide what you are going to fill it up with — love or fear.
+It opens a well and presents you with a valuable opportunity to grow, but it’s your job to decide what you are going to fill that well up with – love or fear.
 And it’s this choice that can take you to an entirely new realm of possibilities, because even if you do not understand why you lost love, you know that there is something beautiful that can come from it.
 There’s something more inside of you because of it.
+When you feel that love is pain, take that realization and use it as a jumping point for growth instead of a reason to inhabit a depressed state.

-Realize that you may not be able to have control over what is happening, there are certain things you can control.
+Realize that while you may not be able to have control over what is happening in your love life, there are certain things you can control.
 For example: your body.
 When you take control of your body, the mind and emotions will respond.
 Become emotionally strong by first getting physically fit.
-Put your body first, get into a peak state, and you will be able to change your perspective on pain.
+Put your body first, get into a peak state and you will be able to change your perspective on pain.

 Realize that you also have the power to feed your mind.
-You can dwell in memories of your relationship and replay the breakup over and over.
-Or you can feed your mind information, poetry, spirituality.
-You can use the pain to discover more about yourself and what you want in life.
+You can dwell in memories of your relationship and replay the breakup over and over, or you can feed your mind information, poetry, spirituality.
+You can use the headache and pain to discover more about yourself and what you want in life.
+Not only will this help you in the moment, but when you’re ready to date again, you’ll know more about yourself and what you’re looking for in a potential partner.

 Realize that pain is a signal to turn inward.
-And taking control of your physicality and your emotional state is the first step towards a higher level of self-discovery and evolution.
+And taking control of your physicality and your emotional state is the first step toward a higher level of self-discovery and evolution.

 The only way out of this is to have something else you want to connect with more.
 You have to ask yourself, what do you value more than your pain?
 Do you value helping other people more?
 Perhaps you value helping animals?
 Ask yourself: “What is the reason I am here?”